NxPKG/khulnasoft-docs/content/privacy-gateway/get-started.md

 ## Step 3 - Review your application

-After you have configured your client and server, review your application to make sure you are only sending intended data to Cloudflare and the application backend.
+After you have configured your client and server, review your application to make sure you are only sending intended data to Khulnasoft and the application backend.
 In particular, application data should not contain anything unique to an end-user, as this would invalidate the benefits that OHTTP provides.

 - Applications should scrub identifying user data from requests forwarded through the Privacy Gateway.
 This includes, for example, names, email addresses, phone numbers, etc.
 - Applications should encourage users to disable crash reporting when using Privacy Gateway.
 Crash reports can contain sensitive user information and data, including email addresses.